What is the Uniting Amendment?

 - Provides a jury of citizens as a check on Supreme Court actions to protect our rights and freedom

-- Protects the right to control your own body – politicians can't tell us what we can eat, drink and wear
+- Protects the right to control your own body – we can eat, drink or wear what we want if doesn't harm anyone else

 - Defines a set of responsibilities and duties for all people